Ask A Librarian

 You may also find this UMSL Libraries tutorial on Interpreting Citations helpful.

 There are many different software packages designed to help manage your citations.
-Here are a few that you may wish to try:
+Here are a few suggestions:

 - EndNote Basic is a web-only version of the full EndNote manager and is free for campus users after you create an account.

-- Zotero is open source source software available as a standalone application or browser plug-in.
+- Zotero is open source software available as a standalone application or browser plug-in.

-- If you primarily work with EBSCO's EBSCOhost databases, you could try their Folders system.
+- If you primarily work with EBSCO's EBSCOhost databases, try their Folders system.
 However, it is not well-suited to managing non-EBSCO resources.

 - Microsoft Word also has some basic tools to manage citations within a paper: Using Microsoft Word 2010′s References Feature (for Students).
-A different manager may be better suited for big projects.
+For bigger projects, another tool may be more suitable.

-For technical support, please contact the developers.
+For technical support, contact the developers.
 The Libraries cannot provide technical support for these products.

-Mathematics and Writing Academic Center (Room 222 SSB)
+Mathematics and Writing Academic Center (Room 222 SSB)additional services.